18F/identity-partners-site/_pages/product.md

 ## Account creation for minors

 Registration of minors is a business decision to be made by your agency.
-Anyone with an email address and a phone number can create a Login.gov basic authentication account (IAL1/AAL2).
-For our identity verification accounts (IAL2/AAL2), we require a valid form of state-issued ID and a financial/utility account and address of record (phone number connected with the user's name via a telco check).
-Most minors do not have these forms of identification, which would preclude them from obtaining verified IAL2 account.
+Anyone with an email address and a phone number can create a Login.gov basic authentication account.
+For our identity verification accounts, we require a valid form of state-issued ID and a financial/utility account and address of record (phone number connected with the user's name via a telco check).
+Most minors do not have these forms of identification, which would preclude them from obtaining verified account.

 ## User attribute bundle sent to agencies